Why SEO Is Not Enough – A Benchmark Study

 1. The Argument

 There is a widespread assumption in digital marketing that ranking well on Google will get your brand into AI-generated answers.
-This study, using Semrush data from five competing Indian D2C beauty brands, demonstrates that this assumption is wrong — and the data makes it impossible to ignore.
+This study, using Semrush data from five competing Indian D2C beauty brands, demonstrates that this assumption may not completely be true and the below data makes it impossible to ignore.

 Purplle has 108,700 organic keywords.
 Mamaearth has 71,200.
 Purplle has 30,000 indexed pages.
 Mamaearth has 2,732.
 Purplle has more backlinks, more content, more organic keywords — and yet its AI visibility score is 52, versus Mamaearth’s 77.
 Purplle is winning SEO by almost every conventional metric, and losing AI visibility by a wide margin.